 Urban librarians, therefore, prefer a plan based on the number of people who use library Internet facilities.

 In general, urban public libraries serve a more needy population.
-Increasing the E-rate for suburban libraries more than suburban libraries would actually widen one aspect of the digital divide.
+Increasing the E-rate for suburban libraries more than urban libraries would actually widen one aspect of the digital divide.

 Several of the library directors also wrote that the infrastructure for broadband costs them $4-5 per square foot.